Blockport (BPT) Price Tops $0.0386

-Blockport (CURRENCY:BPT) traded 1.4% lower against the U.S. dollar during the 1 day period ending at 7:00 AM ET on May 10th.
-One Blockport coin can currently be bought for approximately $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
-In the last seven days, Blockport has traded down 4.5% against the U.S. dollar.
-Blockport has a market capitalization of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+Blockport (CURRENCY:BPT) traded 1.4% lower against the dollar during the 24-hour period ending at 21:00 PM E.T. on May 11th.
+Over the last seven days, Blockport has traded down 4.5% against the dollar.
+Blockport has a total market capitalization of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+One Blockport coin can currently be bought for about $0.0386 or 0.00000368 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.